Communities

 • In this collision, some force will be absorbed by the car being hit, some will be absorbed by the car doing the hitting, some will go into forward momentum (the front car being pushed), and some will be lost to friction.
 Some of the force that goes into the car being hit will be transmitted to the occupants and some to the car itself (crumple zones etc).
 How should I think about these forces and their distribution in the two scenarios (braking and not braking)?
 And how do the relative masses of the vehicles affect the outcome?
 A car hitting a car seems different from a motorcycle hitting a semi (or vice versa), but when does a less-extreme difference still matter?

-#1: Initial revision by user avatar Monica Cellio‭ · 2022-09-14T23:37:17Z (over 1 year ago)
+#1: Initial revision by user avatar Monica Cellio‭ · 2022-09-14T23:37:17Z (about 2 years ago)

 If you're stopped and about to be hit from behind, should you brake or release the brake?